johnsblatter/ms-nos/README.md

 #### Are other languages supported?
 The protocol is completely language agnostic (heck, it's json!) and we build microservices in a lot of different languages.
 A Ruby implementation is in the work, a .NET binary will be realeased (as soon as it clears QA) and a Javascript version will be available soon.

+## Commmon Q&A
+Those are most of the common question we are asked when presenting our solution to the public: it's quite possibile you will find the answer to your question here, but if you don't please feel free to [open an issue](https://github.com/workshare/ms-nos/issues)

 #### Why don't you simply use a dynamic DNS to manage discovery?
 Well, first of all a DNS entry does not provide us enough granularity, as we want to tall about API endpoints, not machines names.
 Even when this is acceptable, there are other very good reasons to avoid doing that, such as:
 We consider it a naive approach